Load Profitability Calculator — Free Tool for Owner Operators

 How to Use This Calculator

 Enter the rate per mile the broker is offering and the total loaded miles for the trip.
-Add your deadhead miles to the pickup location — those miles cost you money without generating revenue and need to be factored into every load decision.
+Add your deadhead miles to the pickup — those miles cost money without generating revenue and need to be factored into every load decision.
 Enter any flat fees like tolls or lumper charges.
-Then enter your cost per mile and your truck’s MPG along with the current diesel price.
+If you are using a factoring company enter the fee percentage and it will be deducted from your net automatically.
+Add detention pay if applicable.
+Enter your cost per mile, MPG, and current diesel price — or save your truck settings so they load automatically next time.

 What Is a Good Profit Margin on a Load